40 Signs of Poor Health No One Over 40 Should Ignore

 Unusual Joint Pain

-“Everyone’s body goes through wear and tear from daily living, and after reaching 40 years of age, you may start to notice a greater number of achy painful areas,” says Thanu Jey, MD, clinic director at Yorkville Sports Medicine Clinic.
+"Everyone's body goes through wear and tear from daily living, and after reaching 40 years of age, you may start to notice a greater number of achy, painful areas," says Thanu Jey, MD, clinic director at Yorkville Sports Medicine Clinic.

 Sudden Weight Gain

-Your weight may fluctuate by a pound or two each day—that’s totally normal.
+Your weight may fluctuate by a pound or two each day—that's totally normal.
 But sudden weight gain for no reason can be a sign of fluid retention, says Toni Brayer, MD, an internal medicine physician at the Sutter Institute for Health and Healing in San Francisco.
 Additionally, this symptom could be a sign of a kidney or thyroid disorder, as well as polycystic ovary syndrome.
+For what not to do when you're looking to drop a few pounds, here are 45 Unhealthy Weight Loss Tips Experts Say to Avoid at All Costs.

 Pain Between Your Shoulder Blades